spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

   :::

-You can access your Kubernetes cluster by using the kubectl CLI.
-Refer to the [Kubectl](../../cluster-management/palette-webctl.md) guide for more information.
+For information on how to access your cluster using the kubectl CLI, review [Access EKS Cluster](#access-eks-cluster).

 ## Validate